kumarsaurabh5/Human_following_Robot/README.md

 # Human_following_Robot

-Human Following is a robot which will follow human beings , python coded human detection using deadzone logic and used arduino coded hardware for the movement of Robot.
+The Human Following system is a robotic mechanism designed to track and trail individuals.
+It utilizes Python programming for human detection by implementing deadzone logic, while employing Arduino-based hardware to control the Robot's movements.